-We intend to advance our pipeline of product candidates for the treatment of ADHD and SUD, and we anticipate submitting a new drug application, or NDA, to the FDA for KP415 in the first quarter of 2020, although the timing of the filing is at the discretion of Commave.
-We also anticipate initiating a pivotal efficacy trial for KP484 in 2021, subject to Commave's approval.
-We plan to employ our LAT technology and development expertise to develop additional product candidates that address unmet medical needs in large, established markets.
-We believe our product candidates may be eligible for composition-of-matter patent protection and we intend to use the 505(b)(2) NDA pathway when available, which we believe may reduce drug development time, risk and expense.
+We intend to advance our pipeline of product candidates for the treatment of ADHD, SUD and IH, and we anticipate initiating a Phase 1 proof-of-concept study for KP879 in 2021.
+We plan to employ our LAT technology and development expertise to develop additional product candidates that address significant unmet medical needs in therapeutic indications which have few existing product options.
+We believe our product candidates may be eligible for composition-of-matter patent protection and we intend to use the 505(b)(2) NDA pathway when available, which we believe has the potential to reduce drug development time, risk and expense.